mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 	const even_or_odd = number => number % 2 === 0 ?
 'Even' : 'Odd';

+Arrow functions are popular for, among other reasons, solving a problem where you potentially mismanage the use of the `this` value.
+Arrow functions bind `this` to the context in which you create the arrow function.

+This line with an arrow function:

+	const foo = (args) => {/* code */};

+...Is a shortcut for:

+	const foo = (function(args) {/* code */}).bind(this));

+For example, the second line here would not work:

+	const callback = someobject.somefunction;
+	loader.load(callback);

+And you would have to solve it like this:

+	const callback = someobject.somefunction.bind(someobject);
+	loader.load(callback);

+The problem with forgetting a bind exists because `this` works differently depending on how you called a function.
+It works fine when called with . notation (such as someobject.somefunction), but without . notation (such as load(callback)) your `this` becomes null by default.

+According to official documentation, arrow functions retain the `this` value of the enclosing lexical context: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

 #### Arrays

+To concatenate strings with a separator (such as a space) you don't need a for loop.
+You can use Array.join().

+	const sentence = wordsArray => wordsArray.join(' ');

-To sum up the values in an array, you don't need a for loop.
+To sum up the values in an array you don't need a for loop either.
 The reduce method takes up a single line:

     return numbersArray.reduce((previousValue, currentValue) => previousValue + currentValue, 0)

-To concatenate strings with a separator (such as a space) you don't need a for loop either.
-You can use Array.join().

-	const sentence = wordsArray => wordsArray.join(' ');

-In a for loop used to fill an empty array, you don't have to specify the index within the loop because you can just use the push method to keep adding items:
+In a for loop used to fill an empty array, you don't have to specify the index within the loop (as one might do in a language such as C#) because you can just use the push method to keep adding items:

     var arr = [];
     for (i = 1; i <= 10; i++) {